Unconventional quantization of 2D plasmons in cavities formed by gate slots

-In this paper, we derive the quantitative reflection laws for 2D plasmons at the edges of metal gates, and use these laws for analysis of plasmonic cavities formed by gate slots.
+In this Letter, we derive the quantitative reflection laws for 2D plasmons at the edges of metal gates, and use these laws for analysis of plasmonic cavities formed by gate slots.
 We find that the plasmon gains a non-trivial phase shift of $-\pi/4$ upon reflection from the gate edge, while the absolute reflectance is close to unity for small gate-channel separation.
-The near-unity reflection has a purely electrodynamic origin and occurs even if the 2DES is uniformly doped.
 As a result, the gate slot above 2DES (shown in Fig.~\ref{structure} a) acts as a high-quality cavity for unscreened plasmons, with eigenmodes satisfying an unconventional quantization rule $L = \lambda/8 + n \times \lambda/2$, where $n=0, 1, 2 \ldots$ and $\lambda$ is the plasmon wavelength.
 Interestingly, the fundamental resonance in the slot is excited provided $L=\lambda/8$, which differs significantly from the familiar expression for frequency in an optical Fabry-Perot cavity, where $L=\lambda/2$.
 We further show that the plasmon resonances have a finite linewidth even in a non-dissipative 2DES, which arises from leakage into propagating gated plasmon modes and radiative coupling.
-The electromagnetic absorption cross-section for the slot plasmon mode is substantial, approaching the 'dipole limit' of $2\lambda_0/\pi$, where $\lambda_0$ is the free-space wavelength.
-These results highlight the unique behavior of edge-confined plasmons and pave the way for the development of advanced plasmonic devices.
+The electromagnetic absorption cross-section for the slot plasmon mode is very large, approaching the 'dipole limit' of $2\lambda_0/\pi$, where $\lambda_0$ is the free-space wavelength.

-Our paper is organized as follows.
-We begin by deriving the amplitude and phase of two-dimensional plasmon reflection at an individual gate edge using the exact Wiener-Hopf approach applied to electromagnetic scattering.
-We use the complex reflection amplitude at a single edge to construct an approximate dispersion relation for the double-edged slot plasmonic cavity.
-By solving this dispersion relation, we derive the resonance frequency and linewidth of the corresponding eigenmodes.
-Subsequent simulations of electromagnetic absorption by the slot plasmonic resonator confirm the obtained quantization condition, and provide further insights into the magnitude of absorption cross-section.

-The derivation of the complex plasmon reflectance at the gate edge, $r$, starts from Maxwell’s equations for the structure shown in Fig.~\ref{structure} (b).
-A semi-infinite, perfectly conducting gate is located a distance $d$ above a 2DES with uniform conductivity $\sigma$.
-The electromagnetic field throughout all space is driven by external sources $E_{\rm ext}$, by currents in the metal gate $j_{\rm g}$, and by currents in the 2DES.
-The latter follow the total field via Ohm’s law, and their effect can be absorbed into the electromagnetic propagator\cite{Moiseenko_partly_gated, Zabolotnykh_proximity, Mikhailov1998}.
-Consequently, it suffices to determine the electric currents and fields in the gate plane, $z=d$.
-After performing a spatial Fourier transform to the wave-vector variable $q$, the governing equation takes the form~(see \cite{Moiseenko_partly_gated} and Appendix A):